wellbyt3/audit-process/README.md

 - [ ] For each contract, write 1-2 sentences explaining its purpose in the system.
 - [ ] For each entry point (function), write 1-2 sentences explaining it's purpose in the system.

-**Important**: This is NOT a line-by-line pass through the code.
+**IMPORTANT**: This is NOT a line-by-line pass through the code.
 I'm scanning for things like fund transfers and how the different contracts interact.
 The goal is to understand what the system is designed to do at a high-level.

 If there are many contracts interacting, draw simple diagrams in Whimsical showing the interactions:
 - [ ] How the different contracts interact
 - [ ] The actors
 - [ ] How funds move between actors and contract

-**Important**: Diagraming can be a form of procrastination.
+**IMPORTANT**: Diagraming can be a form of procrastination.
 Beware!

 ### Fill in Knowledge Gaps
 For me, understanding a codebase has to happen top-down.
 If I don’t know what it’s supposed to do or why it exists, the actual code won’t make much sense.